HaninSallam2/acetylcholinesterase-inhibitors-ML-in-drug-discovery-/README.md

 ## Pipeline overview

 - Downloaded acetylcholinesterase human targets from Chembel and preprocessed the data by removing duplicates and NAs
-- Got the PubChem molecular descriptors from PaDEL and divided th molecules into 3 classes (active, inactive, and intermediate)
+- Generates PubChem fingerprints using PaDEL-Descriptor and divided the molecules into 3 classes (active, inactive, and intermediate)
 - Over-sampling and under-sampling
 - Removed low-variance features
 - Recursive Feature Elimination (RFE) with random forest